Gluten Free Chocolate Crinkle Cookies (Dairy Free, Too!)

 HOW TO GET THE PERFECT BAKE.
 One REALLY important tip is to pull these out of the oven *before* they seem done.
 The centers should still look a little wet/gooey, while the edges are just set.
 That way, as they cool on the pan, the residual heat will set the centers and you’ll still have the soft, brownie-like texture you’re looking for.

 CAN I USE ALMOND FLOUR OR COCONUT FLOUR INSTEAD?
-Not for this recipe.
+No. Not for this recipe.
 You’d need to adjust the amounts of other ingredients and liquids to get the ratios right.
 Almond flour will make them too moist & fall apart, while coconut flour will turn them into a dry, crumbly mess.
 This gluten-free crinkle cookies recipe works best with a gluten-free measure-for-measure flour with xanthan gum.

 This gorgeous gluten free chocolate crinkle cookies are fudgy and absolutely delicious!
 Perfect for the holidays or your next chocolate craving.